 We may never know for sure what happened here or why such a narrow home was created.

-Enjoy this eclectic piece of history that is often overlooked by tourists and locals.More Info (click to expand)
+Enjoy this eclectic piece of history that is often overlooked by tourists and locals.More Info (click to show all)

 11. Enjoy the 24-hour diner